EddyMcNut/uc-intg-onkyo-avr/README.md

   ![](./screenshots/preset15.png)

-- As the code uses the impressive JSON mentioned in the Kudos section, you can cheat a bit with it to give commands which are not even known by the driver.
+- As the code uses the impressive JSON mentioned in the Kudos section, you can cheat a bit with it to give commands which are mentioned in the JSON.
 For example in the [JSON](./src/eiscp-commands.json) is mentioned `dimmer-level` with possible value `dim`, let's give it a try: yes the AVR display dims to the next level!

   ![](./screenshots/dimmer.png)